MichaelHarnett/Regression_Metis/README.md

 This is a working notebook, and is not fully cleaned and organized, at this point, the notebooks should be followed in this order to see workflow from start to finish:
 <br>
 <br>
-####steam_scraping - All of the code used to scrape data from Steam Game Store, and transform it into a data frame.
+<b>steam_scraping<b> - All of the code used to scrape data from Steam Game Store, and transform it into a data frame.
 The final data frame from this is saved in the data folder as totaldf.csv<br><br>
 final_df_editing - EDA and cleaning on data scraped from Steam Game Store.
 Final result saved as reviewsdf.csv<br>
 steamspy_api_scraping - The code used to aquire information from SteamSpy's API.
 This was done before scraping SteamSpy, to see if the data would provide meaningful features to improve the linear regression model.
 The data provided from the API is more general than on the actual site, so this was a preliminary step.<br>
 steamspy_scraping - The code used to scrape more exact data from SteamSpy's actual website. <br>